The Sontakka flower is a white flowering perennial plant, which gives out a very intense fragrance when it flowers.

 Fertilizing Sontakka Flower Plant

-Although Sontakka flower plant is not a heavy feeder but a little food doesn’t cause problem.
+Although the Sontakka flower plant is not a heavy feeder but a little food doesn’t cause problems.
 Does it?

 So, adding vermicompost or cow dung in a month or so can really help in its proper growth and flowering.